Sen. Ted Cruz Wears 'Come and Take It' Mask to Biden's Inauguration

 Sen. Ted Cruz (R-TX) wore a mask emblazoned with the Gonzales Flag’s “Come and Take It” logo to President Joe Biden’s inauguration Wednesday.

-The NRA tweeted a photo of Cruz at the event:
+The National Rifle Association (NRA) tweeted a photo of Cruz at the event:

 Sen. @TedCruz Sends Strong Message With Mask at Biden’s Inauguration 🇺🇸 pic.twitter.com/K3IsGitsCA